 The Transition Team and it's seven committees have worked diligently to develop a report to aid in the transition of county government.
 The report and the recommendations are the result of more than 5,000 hours of voluntary work from more than 200 Anne Arundel County citizens.
-The report contains 63 recommendations that range from easy to hard, narrow to broad, practical to visionary with the goal of making Anne Arundel County The Best Place.
+The report contains 63 recommendations that range from easy to hard, narrow to broad, practical to visionary with the goal of making Anne Arundel County The Best Place - For All.

 - Guiding Principles for Transition RecommendationsEach of the committees was asked to consider the following principles when reviewing the government’s current systems and preparing final recommendations for the new administration.
 Anne Arundel County is….

 - Diverse and Inclusive: Anne Arundel County government should represent the communities and citizens that it serves both internally (employment) and externally (programs) and aim to advance equity for all people of the county.